1970 National League Championship Series: Game 2

 The Reds continued to pound the Pirates in Game 2.
-Bobby Tolan was a complete mystery to Buc starter Luke Walker.
+Bobby Tolan' hitting proved a challenge to Buc starter Luke Walker.
 Bobby began his three-hit salvo with a single in the third inning.
 He stole second base and wound up at third on catcher Manny Sanguillén's wild peg into center field.
 Walker's wild pitch permitted Tolan to score.
-Bobby delivered his kayo punch in the fifth, belting a home run over the wall in right-center, and capped his big day with a single off relieve Dave Giusti in the eighth.
+Bobby delivered his knockout punch in the fifth, belting a home run over the wall in right-center, and capped his big day with a single off reliever Dave Giusti in the eighth.

 Lefty Jim Merritt, Cincinnati's lone 20-game winner, was the second-game starter.
 Arm trouble had kept Merritt on the shelf in the closing weeks of the regular season, but Manager Anderson had precedent going for him in this case.
 Merritt had beaten the Pirates six times in six starts over the two-year period.
 He made it seven for seven by lasting 5 1/3 innings this time.
 Carroll relieved Merritt in the sixth, but gave up two hits and had retired only one batter when Anderson signaled for Gullett.

 That did it.
 Gullett shut off the Pirate threat immediately, striking out the side in the seventh and finishing with 3 1/3 hitless innings for the save.